What is the work?

 For individuals, it means keeping our inner life clear - and our relationship with everyone and everything.
 Knowing our life’s work, being able to devote ourselves to it in each thing we do.

 For organisations, it means being clear about:

 Being clear is a very, very simple practice and it can be repeated for any project.
-It ensures focus (through getting the idea clear), flexibility (through clearing a path through conflict) and flow (through making clear deals and building clear teams).
+It ensures focus (getting the idea clear), flexibility (clearing a path through conflict) and flow (making clear deals and building clear teams).
 It is work you can do by yourself.
 Or you can have someone lead you through it.

 And, as our world and our work grows ever more complex, being clear is becoming ever more vital.
 I see 'being clear' becoming a routine requirement of how we go about our work.
 That if you're setting out to do some work, then you know that will entail some 'clearing' - in the same way you'd expect it to include some budgeting and some time-management and so on.